 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
 For example, the global financial crisis caused volatility and disruptions in the capital and credit markets.
-In March 2017, the U.K. government provided official legal notification to the EU that the U.K. will exit the EU (commonly referred to as Brexit), which could lead to a period of considerable uncertainty, particularly in relation to global financial markets which in turn could adversely affect our ability to raise additional capital.
-In addition, due to the ongoing COVID-19 pandemic, the global credit and financial markets have recently experienced extreme volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates, inflation and uncertainty about economic stability.
+In addition, due to general political and economic conditions, including the ongoing COVID-19 pandemic and the conflict in Ukraine, the global credit and financial markets have recently experienced extreme volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates, inflation, rising interest rates and uncertainty about economic stability.
 A severe or prolonged economic downturn, such as the global financial crisis, could result in a variety of risks to our business, including inability to raise additional capital when needed on acceptable terms, if at all.
-A weak or declining economy could also strain our CDMOs, possibly resulting in supply disruption.
+A weak or declining economy could also strain our CDMOs and CROs, possibly resulting in supply disruption.
 Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our business.